AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 <br />

 **TrimPathComplex**
-Cuts the path on both sides.
+Trims the path on both sides.

 <br />